INTRODUCTION

 USING THE CUSTOM SPENDING PATTERN

-After selecting the Custom Spending Pattern Event Type, select the Custom Spending Pattern to use.
+After selecting the Custom Spending Pattern Event Type, users can choose the Custom Spending Pattern to use by clicking the Specification drop-down.
 Note only two appear in this account as there have only been two created.
 This list will expand as more Custom Spending Patterns are created.
+For the Industry Impact Analysis (Custom) Event Type, a list of Custom Industry Spending Patterns will appear in the Specification drop-down.

-Further edits to the Custom Spending Pattern can be made as needed.
+Further edits to the Custom Spending Pattern can be made as needed for both Event Types.

 Editing the Custom Spending Pattern works the same as editing a standard Spending Pattern with one exception.
 The modal will have previous edits set as the “default” in Custom Spending Patterns.
 Any edits made to a Custom Spending Pattern in the Impacts page will only change the Event itself, not the original Custom Spending Pattern.